On the regularity of axisymmetric, swirl-free solutions of the Euler equation in four and higher dimensions: Introduction

 \end{theorem}

-The fact that the infinite-dimensional vorticity equation exhibits finite-time blowup provides yet more evidence that in sufficiently high dimension, axisymmetric, swirl-free solutions of the Euler equation blowup in finite-time.
-In section \ref{InfiniteVortSection}, we will even discuss a way to write the vorticity equation in very high dimensions as a perturbation of the infinite-dimensional vorticity equation, where the perturbation has size $\epsilon=\frac{1}{d-2}$.
-This may allow blowup to be proven perturbatively for large enough $d$, however the limit of the perturbation as $\epsilon \to 0$ is extremely singular, so any perturbative argument would need to be quite subtle in order to overcome the difficulties posed by this singular limit.
+\begin{remark} Note that when the dimension is very large, the amount of energy that needs to remain in the vertical component in order to guarantee blowup becomes extremely small, which suggests increasingly singular behaviour in very high dimensions.
+This is consistent with the work of Drivas and Elgindi \cite{DrivasElgindi}, which established, in a very different geometry, finite-time blowup in the infinite-dimensional formal limit $d\to +\infty$ for the Euler equation on the torus $\mathbb{T}^d$.
+The relationship between the finite-time blowup problem for the axisymmetric Euler equation and the dimension was also studied numerically by Hou and Zhang \cite{HouZhang} and, in the viscous case, by Hou \cite{Hou}. \end{remark}

 The paper will be structured as follows.
 In section \ref{DefinitionSection}, we will go over some key definitions and as well as the notation used in the paper.
-In section \ref{AxisymEqnSection}, we will show that the class of axisymmetric, swirl-free vector fields is preserved in four and higher dimensions by the dynamics of the Euler equation, derive the vorticity equation, and give a Biot-Savart law for recovering the velocity from the vorticity.
-In section \ref{InfiniteVortSection}, we will derive the infinite-dimensional vorticity equation, and we will prove the local well-posedness and finite-time blowup result in Theorem \ref{InfiniteVortThmIntro}.
-In section \ref{RegCritSection}, we will discuss the possibility of finite-time blowup in four and higher dimensions when $\frac{\omega^0}{r^k}$ is bounded, establishing regularity criteria and proving Theorem \ref{RegCritIntro}.
-Finally, in section \ref{BlowupSetupSection}, we will derive a Biot-Savart law for the special case where $\omega$ is odd in $z$, and we will prove certain geometric properties about the flow in the case where $\omega$ is odd in $z$ and positive for $z>0$ that suggest a plausible path to finite-time blowup when $d\geq 4$.
+In section \ref{AxisymEqnSection}, we will show that the class of axisymmetric, swirl-free vector fields is preserved in four and higher dimensions by the dynamics of the Euler equation and derive the evolution equation for the vorticity.
+In section \ref{BiotSavartSection}, we will give a Biot-Savart law for recovering the velocity from the vorticity.
+In section \ref{RegCritSection}, we will discuss the regularity theory in four and higher dimensions when $\frac{\omega^0}{r^k}$ is bounded, establishing regularity criteria and proving Theorems \ref{4DregularityIntro} and \ref{5DregularityIntro}.
+In section \ref{AntiParallelTubesSection}, we will consider the case of a vorticity with certain symmetry and sign conditions that corresponds to colliding vortex tubes, and prove some preliminary results that suggest the possibility of growth in very large dimensions, proving Theorem \ref{ConditionalBlowupThmIntro}.
+In appendix \ref{StreamFunctionSection}, we will express the Biot-Savart law in terms of a stream function.